 Examples: Reckless Love, Tremble

 Of course, there are different ways of adapting the song progression above to fit the context of the time of praise and worship, for example if you’re only leading 2 songs, you can’t hit every song category.
+You might even be asked to play one song, and you’d need to use that song to create the progression of prayer.
 There are other models and descriptions that fit this as well.
-The Franciscan Friars of the Holy Spirit use what they call the Temple Model, which you can read about in this blog on LifeTeen.com.
+One of them is called the Temple Model, which you can read about in this blog on LifeTeen.com.
 The concept is that your music should progress from the “Outer Courts” of the Temple into the “Holy of Holies”, the place for encounter and union with God’s presence.
 Another term used for this place of encounter during praise and worship is “entering the throne room of God.”
 With all of these concepts, keep in mind that a set list is an art, and sometimes great art can emerge if rules are broken with intentionality.

 At the very least, make sure that the songs you’re singing towards the end of the time of praise and worship have lyrics directed to God (for example, “God, you…”).
 These are your Songs of Response or Songs for Encounter.
 Avoid songs that “sing to one another” (like O Come to the Altar) at the end of your time of praise and worship.
 The lyrics should be directed to God because singing to God Himself, as opposed to about God, places us in communication directly with God and his presence.
 Communicating directly with someone is essential to relationship.
 You can never truly know someone without speaking with them.
 If we desire to move from knowing about God to knowing God Himself, we need to sing lyrics that are directed to Him.